 Outside of the clinic Dr. Malter spends her time with her bouncy yellow Labrador dog Emma, unique puli Nanni and Sweet Pea, a Lutino Indian Ring-necked Parakeet.
 If she can ever get away from the clinic you may find her walking the beach with Emma, bowling, water-skiing, or watching a Beavers game!
 Stop by and introduce yourself so she can better get to know you and your furry family.

 Kyla completed the Veterinary Assistant program at Linn Benton Community College before moving back to her hometown of Lincoln City in 2011.
+She then started working for Oceanlake Veterinary Clinic in September of 2011.
 She grew up on a farm and has experience with a variety of animals such as llamas, chickens, horses, cats, and dogs.
 She has a Great Dane mix named Boone who has enough energy for 10 dogs.
-Kyla is currently working towards being a Certified Veterinary Technician through Penn Foster College.
+Kyla finished her degree to become a Certified Veterinary Technician through Penn Foster College in 2019.
 She assists in surgery and exam rooms.
 On her days off, Kyla enjoys going to the gym, working on home projects, and going on hikes with her dog.
 She loves meeting new people and animals that come into the clinic.

 Julie was born and raised in Lincoln City.
 She started working in a vet clinic when she was a freshman is high school.
 She then moved to Corvallis and then Portland; where she became certified and worked in emergency and critical care for the last 16 years.
 Finally she was able to move back home to Lincoln City to be closer to family and get out of the craziness that is the ICU.
 She loves living on the beach again and having weekends off.
 In her free time she likes to golf and is learning to can food from her gramma.
 She also has a lab named Bentley and a tuxedo cat named Turtle (both are retired blood donors).